feranmi-oj/Progetto_Finale_Blockchain_Feranmi_Ojo/README.md

 * pymongo
 ## Start the project

-- Before starting the runserver you need to do a first migration with:
+- Before starting the runserver  in the terminal you need to do a first migration with:

     $ python manage.py migrate
 * And create a superuser with:

-  - python manage.py createsuperuser
+    $ python manage.py createsuperuser
 - **Example Superuser**

- * username: admin
+    username: admin

- * password: admin
+     password: admin

 - Then, start the project by typing:

-  - manage.py runserver in the terminal
+    $ python manage.py runserver

 * and to access the platform and start buying limited edtion shoes you must register on the registration page
 ## Built with:🔗
 * Python